vectranetworks/Zabbix_templates/README.md

 ## Overview

-The template to monitor The Vectra Platform by Zabbix v.6.4 using HTTP Agent.
+The templates to monitor The Vectra Platform by Zabbix v.6.4 using HTTP Agent.
+It is composed of 2 templates:

+- Vectra Detect
+- Vectra Sensor

 This template was tested on Vectra Quadrant UX Platform: